Thai Khem Khaeng

-Thai Khem Khaeng (Thai: ไทยเข้มแข็ง, alternately romanized as Thai Khem Khang, 'Strong Thailand') was a Thai economic stimulus investment program imposed by the government of Abhisit Vejjajiva in the years 2009 and 2010, led by Finance Minister Korn Chatikavanij.
+(Thai: ไทยเข้มแข็ง, alternately romanized as Thai Khem Khang, 'Strong Thailand') was a Thai economic stimulus investment program imposed by the government of Abhisit Vejjajiva in the years 2009 and 2010, led by Finance Minister Korn Chatikavanij.
 The program consist of two major stimulus packages injected in the Thai economy involving vast investments in industry, science, technology, agriculture, logistics and infrastructure, environment, education, labour and tourism and the positive impact remains in the economy up to the present.

 Historical context

 Thailand became a great exporter almost 200 years ago, mainly to the Southeast Asia and US.
 The long history in exporting lead to a state, in which more than 60% of Thailand's Gross Domestic Product (GDP) came from export.
 In July 1997 a financial collapse of the Thai Baht occurred due to lack of foreign currency to support its currency peg to the U.S. dollar.
 The collapse caused the country to acquire a burden of foreign debts and the country bankrupted.
 The consequences of the collapse caused the spread of the 1997 Asian financial crisis.

 Thailand was not able to fully recover from the Asian crisis, but the GDP grew annually anyway until the Great Recession.
 It struck the Thai economy much less than the previous crisis, mostly because the epicenter of the recession was the USA and west Europe, but the consequences could have been much worse if the government had not responded with a good investment plan known as Thai Khem Khaeng which spurred the Thai's economy in final value of 400 billion baht in various markets and industry sectors.